kcords/city-explorer-api/README.md

 ## Change Log

-08-01-01 - Initial server release with weather API using test data
+08-03-23 - Integrated API data from weatherbit and added movies endpoint using data from TMDB 08-01-23 - Initial server release with weather API using test data

 ## Credit and Collaborations